Combined Melee Attack (CMA) is an ability that lets a model team-up with another model(s) from the same unit to gain a to-hit and to-damage buff.

 - Each CMA only counts as a single attack, no matter how many participants are involved.
 This means, for example, that if Satyxis Raiders damage a warjack and trigger their Feedback ability, the enemy warcaster will only take 1 damage total, not 1 for every Raider.

-- Any bonuses (such as back strike) or penalties (such as the target being behind cover) are determined according to the model leading the CMA (the attack leader).
+- Any bonuses (such as back strike) or penalties (such as intervening terrain) are determined according to the model leading the CMA (the attack leader).